HoangLeXuan/Modeling-Canetoad-Invasive-Species/README.md

 # README for Modeling Invasive Species Dynamics and Distribution Repository
 This repository contains the research and code used in the study "Modeling Invasive Species Dynamics and Distribution to Guide Management Strategies: A Case Study on Cane Toads in Australia" by[ Hoang Le](https://github.com/HoangLeXuan).
-The research aims to comprehensively assess potential cane toad distribution in Australia using statistical and machine learning models to inform management strategies and combat the spread of this invasive species.
+The research aims to comprehensively assess potential cane toad distribution in Australia using statistical and machine learning models.

 ### About the Author
 [Hoang.
 X. Le](https://github.com/HoangLeXuan)